Three invariants of strange attractors derived through hypergeometric entropy: Extended theory and the correlation concentration

 \subsection{Scaling law at microscopic scale and Grassberger--Procaccia algorithm}

 As a general illustration, let us consider an attractor $\mathscr{A}$ whose fractal structure is evolving in a phase space with embedding dimension $m\in \mathbb{Z}_{+}$.
-It can be either discrete or continuous, depending on how the motion of a trajectory $\{(x(t),y(t),z(t),\dots)\}$ in the phase space is described as a vector function of time ($t$); i.e., $t\in \mathbb{Z}_{+}$ for a discrete system and $t\in\mathbb{R}_{+}$ for a continuous system.
-Taken's embedding theorem \cite{Takens81} ensures that the dynamical system can be properly recovered from a single projection of the system.
-If the embedding dimension is at least twice the box-counting dimension of the attractor ($m>2D_{0}$), this reconstruction is diffeomorphic to the original attractor \cite{Sauer91}.
+It can be either discrete ($t\in \mathbb{Z}_{+}$) or continuous ($t\in \mathbb{R}_{+}$), depending on how the dynamical trajectory $\{(x(t),y(t),z(t),\dots)\}$ in the phase space is described as a vector function of time ($t$).
+The Taken's embedding theorem \cite{Takens81} states that if the embedding dimension is at least twice the box-counting dimension of the attractor ($m>2D_{0}$), then the reconstructed attractor is diffeomorphic to the original attractor \cite{Sauer91}.
 The entire attractor can be reconstructed from a one-dimensional time series $\{x(t_{i})\}_{i=0}^{n-1}$, $t_{i}=t_{0}+i\tau$, where $t_{0}$ and $\tau$ represent the initial time and the sampling time interval, respectively.
 Subsequently, $m$-dimensional reconstruction vectors are defined via the method of time-delay coordinates \cite{Takens81} as

-The time evolution of the system is described by increasing the embedding dimension $m$ with fixed $\tau$.

 The GP method \cite{Grassberger83a,Grassberger83b,Hentschel83,Pawelzik87} provides a standard algorithm to obtain the estimates of the correlation dimension and entropy from the reconstructed phase space.
 A probabilistically-defined quantity called the correlation integral (or the correlation sum, at finite $n$) plays a central role in this approach.
 At partition scale $\ep$, it is conceptualised as the probability that two points randomly drawn from $\mathscr{A}$ according to the $m$-dimensional probability measure $\mu_{m}$ are within a mutual distance of $\ep$.
 It is formally defined by